ALPS® Gel Technology

 This important mechanical property allows ALPS® Gel to guarantee prosthetic leg wearers the comfort, durability, control, and safety they need to grant them mobility and freedom of movement.

-Three types of ALPS® Gels to serve the mobility needs of prosthetic leg wearers.
+Four types of gel to serve the mobility needs of prosthetic leg wearers.

 Related content.